TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_0506.md

 Outside the if statement
 ```

-If the opeartion in an "if" condition is succesful, the code which is being conditioned wll be executed.
+If the opearation in an "if" condition is successful, the code which is being conditioned wll be executed.
 Example:

 ```